-Forward premium is when the future exchange rate is predicted to be more than that of the spot exchange rate.
+Forward Premium is when the future exchange rate is predicted to be more than the spot exchange rate.
 So if the notation of the Exchange Rate is given like Domestic/Foreign and there is a forward premium, then it means that Domestic currency will depreciate.

 Forward Premium Formula